smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid identity.md

     The solution illustrates a wide range of benefits of implementing the hybrid identity model.
 In the current state:

-      - Contoso is using a single-domain Active Directory forest using a non-routable DNS domain name
+      - Contoso is using a single-domain Active Directory forest using a non-routable DNS domain name.

-      - Contoso has not implemented any cloud-based services, including an Azure AD tenant and an Azure subscription
+      - Contoso has not implemented any cloud-based services, including an Azure AD tenant and an Azure subscription.

     Implementing the hybrid identity model will allows Contoso to take advantage of such technologies and capabilities as: